michaelliyunhao/RL-project/README.md

 Supervisor: Jan Peters, Riad Akrour

-This repository contains the PyTorch implementation of Deep Q-Network (DQN) and Model Predictive Control (MPC), and the evaluation of them on the [quanser robot platform](https://git.ias.informatik.tu-darmstadt.de/quanser/clients) both in simulation and real world.
+This repository contains the PyTorch implementation of Deep Q-Network (DQN) and Model Predictive Control (MPC), and the evaluation of them on the [quanser robot platform](https://git.ias.informatik.tu-darmstadt.de/quanser/clients).

 ## Authors
 + Zuxin Liu